 - A judge can issue a judgment against a tenant.
 A credit judgment is an order to cover a debt, and after hearing the case, he or she might issue one against you.

 - You may face a civil lawsuit.
 Sure, a divorce, an illness, or a job loss can negatively impact your ability to pay rent.
-But sadly, in the state, this isn't a legal justification for a tenant to break a lease early.
+But sadly, in the state, this isn't a legal justification for a tenant to break a lease before it ends.
 In most cases, your landlord will win the lawsuit and a judge will order you to pay off the lease balance.

 Tenants' Rights and Duties When Signing a Lease

 Under a typical lease, unless the lease itself allows it, a landlord cannot raise the rent or alter other terms.
 Also, the landlord cannot force you to vacate the property before the lease expires.
 The only exception is if you breach the terms of the lease.
-For example, if, for whatever reason, you are unable to continue paying rent.
+For example, if, for whatever reason, you are unable to continue paying rent, you may want to break a lease.
 Or, you breach another significant lease term, such as disturbing the peace of the neighborhood by hosting raucous parties.

-But even supposing these breaches do occur, the California landlord-tenant law requires landlords to adhere to the lease laws when ending the tenancy.
+But even supposing these breaches to the California lease agreement do occur, the California landlord-tenant law requires landlords to adhere to the lease laws when ending the tenancy.
 For unpaid rent, your California landlord must give you a 3-days “pay or quit” written notice.
 Essentially, the notice gives you two options: either to pay the unpaid rent or simply move out of the premises.
 If you fail to do any of these things, the landlord can file for an eviction lawsuit against you in court.

 For illegal activities within the unit, California’s rental law requires your landlord to hand you a 3-days’ unconditional quit notice.
 Unlike the previous written notice, this gives you only one option – to leave.

-Once you sign a lease agreement, you are lawfully bound to pay rent for the entire term of the lease.
+Once you sign a lease, you are lawfully bound to pay rent for the entire term of the rental lease.
 Here is an example to better illustrate this.
 Suppose your monthly rent is $1,500 and the lease runs for twelve months, this means you owe a total of $12,000 for the entire lease period.

 Now if you break your lease, say, on the ninth month, you’ll end up still owing your landlord $4,500 worth of rent.